-OLED keyboards use an OLED display in each key.
-The display can change according to the application context.
+OLED displays can be used in keyboard devices.
+For example some OLED keyboards use a small OLED display (usually PMOLED) to provide some information, or even as a display in each key, where the display can change according to the application context.
 So for example when you switch languages, the keys can change.
-Or when you are running a specific application (like photoshop), the function keys can show their action.
+Or when you are running a specific application, the function keys can show their custom action.

 Art.Lebedev OLED keyboards

-Art.Lebedev is a design studio, pioneering OLED keyboards.
-Their best known keyboard is the Optimus OLED keyboard.
-This is a full 113 keyboard, where each key has an embedded OLED display (48x48 pixels, 65K Colors).
-The keyboard is sold for over 1,500$.
+Art.Lebedev is a design studio which pioneered OLED keyboards.
+Their first keyboard was the 2007 Optimus OLED keyboard, which featured a full 113 OLED pad - each key has an embedded PMOLED display (48x48 pixels, 65K Colors).
+The Optimus was sold for over 1,500$ but is not produced anymore.

 UnitedKeys OLED keyboard